 If you are in the hospital, you may need medicines to take home with you.
 Using our bedside delivery service, you can have the medicines you need delivered straight to your room.
 This convenient service helps you avoid stopping on the way home or waiting in line for your medications so you can go home to heal and rest.

-Mizzou Pharmacy offers a full range of immunizations, including zoster, meningitis, TDap, pneumonia and school immunizations.
+Mizzou Pharmacy offers a full range of immunizations, including zoster, meningitis, TDap, pneumonia and other childhood immunizations.
 You don’t need an appointment or prescription to get your recommended vaccines.
 We accept most health insurance policies.

 To receive an immunization at our pharmacies, you must be age 12 or older.
 Children under 18 need a parent or guardian present.